-At Rutgers-Camden, the School of Law and the Graduate School of Arts and Sciences offer a four-year dual degree option leading to the Juris Doctor (JD) and Master of Public Administration (MPA) degrees.
+At Rutgers–Camden, the School of Law and the Graduate School of Arts and Sciences offer a four-year accelerated degree option leading to the Juris Doctor (JD) and Master of Public Administration (MPA) degrees.
 The MPA program offered by the FAS Department of Public Policy and Administration includes the opportunity to specialize in in Public Management, Community Development, or Education Leadership.
 Students interested in this rigorous course of study must be accepted independently by the School of Law and the Graduate School’s Department of Public Policy and Administration.

 Completing a Law Degree and a Master’s degree in Public Administration equips professionals with a unique combination of legal, administrative, and policy knowledge that enhances an attorney’s perspective, hones managerial and financial skills, and provides preparation in managing government, business, and nonprofit organizations.
 The combination of law and public administration is also ideal for pursuing careers in criminal law, regulation and compliance monitoring, legislative drafting, public law, representing government or nonprofit organizations, and for advancement to senior positions in administration, or elected public office—all fields that require knowledge of government management and public policy as well as legal knowledge.

-Students applying for admission to the Rutgers-Camden School of Law or having completed their first year of study in the School of Law may pursue the dual JD/MPA by applying for admission to the DPPA.
+Students applying for admission to the Rutgers-Camden School of Law or having completed their first year of study in the School of Law may pursue the accelerated JD/MPA by applying for admission to the DPPA.
 In either case, JD/MPA students must complete their first year of law study before matriculating in MPA courses.
 Under this option, the Law School and the DPPA independently evaluate applications based on student transcripts, LSAT, and other application materials specified by the Law School and Graduate School, respectively.

 Students accepted into the program may count 12 law credits (4 courses) toward both degrees, thereby accelerating their progress.
 (Note: the Law School course in Administrative Law is accepted as the equivalent of the MPA core requirement, Law and Public Policy).

 Graduating Law School students with a 3.0 cumulative GPA and/or LSAT of 160 or higher qualify for admission to the Rutgers-Camden DPPA upon filing of the appropriate application materials.
-This extraordinary dual degree opportunity is available to any law student who is graduating this year or graduated last year.
+This extraordinary accelerated degree opportunity is available to any law student who is graduating this year or graduated last year.